Updated on 16.9.2024

 sudo last -1x reboot

-Example output for this command as shown below resembles greatly the shutdown version with minor differences in time stamp meanings.
+The example output for this command, shown below, greatly resembles the shutdown version, with minor differences in time stamp meanings.

 reboot system boot 3.16.0-4-amd64 Fri Jul 24 12:52 - 15:37 (02:45)

-This print indicates the system was last started on 24th of July at 12:52, the second part shows when the log was last updated, and the last time tells the system uptime when the latest update was made.
+This print indicates the system was last started on July 24th at 12:52.
+The second part shows when the log was last updated, and the last time tells the system uptime when the latest update was made.

 Depending on the reason why the system was shut down or rebooted, different levels of logs might be incomplete, as the error might have caused services responsible for log writing to cease functioning.
 This is important to remember when checking logs, as they might not have recorded everything leading up to the system shutdown.
 So make sure that you go back far enough in the logs to be able to find anything relevant.
 This is usually 10 to 20 minutes before the shutdown.

-A good way to start troubleshooting with logs is to search through all the various logs at once, using this handy command.
+A good way to start troubleshooting with logs is to use this handy command to search through all the various logs at once.

 sudo grep -E -i -r ’error|warning|panic’ /var/log/